After a long career in marketing, both within and providing business services, I’ve seen many iterations of the marketing function.

 There are revenue and profit objectives, of course.
 There’s also the breadth and depth of scope that the marketing function holds.

-Your business category, go-to-market strategy and how you intend to advance your product or service offer, will all weigh on your decision.
+Your business category, go-to-market strategy and how you intend to advance your product or service offer; will weigh on your decision.

 For example, here are two extremes: